 After many hours of persuasion they agreed, in addition the elders did not want to embarrass themselves by going back home after they had packed bags and bragged to their wives about their trip.

 They made it to Josephine’s home the following day.
 Dowry negotiation went perfect.
 As the negotiations came to a close, Josephine’s father stood up and made it clear that the girl had to undergo the cut.
 It was taboo, the ritual was important to him more than the dowry.
 He requested Parsanka to stand up and admit before the elders that he will allow his wife to-be to observe the tradition.
 Parsanka stood up and explained how education had changed their view about many things including retrogressive cultures.

 He did not move them a single bit.
 They stayed firm to their decision.
 ‘Josephine must be cut!’ reinforced her father.
 Well the tricky Parsanka convinced them that with both their work schedules Josephine could only be cut during her leave days since healing takes almost three weeks.
 They agreed to plan for leave (before their soon to be wedding) where both of them would be free to take care of each other but meanwhile they were going to settle the bride price.

 As soon as Parsanka was done with settling the bride price.
 He started planning for the wedding and now said that the cut would take place after the wedding.
-Haha Parsanka must be very funny.
+Haha Parsanka must be a big joker!
 Well, Josephine’s father declined to have the wedding ceremony of her uncut daughter carried out on his soil in Marsabit.
 It would put him to lifelong embarrassment.
 As a matter of fact, he denounced her and threatened to curse her.
 She was her favorite child but she had put him through enough shame compelling him to leave the village and move to his second wife’s home far away..